SOFIE-project/android-ev-cs/README.md

-# indy-android-ev
+# indy-android-ev-cs
-Indy client for Android simulating Electric Vehicle in the privacy preserving charging scenario
+Contains two android aplications for use in the privacy preserving charging scenario :
+Client app for simulating Electric Vehicle
+Server app for simulating Charging Station